31a2f764-qaincicd.jpg31a2f764-qaincicd.jpg

 What is a QA Pipeline?

-A well-designed QA pipeline includes unit tests, integration tests, UI testing, and performance checks.
-It improves release confidence, speeds up development cycles, and minimizes the risk of introducing bugs in production.
+An efficient QA pipeline consists of various parts such as unit tests, integration tests, UI testing, and performance testing.
+It reduces the likelihood of release failures, shortens development cycles, and reduces the risk of bugs being introduced into production.

 Benefits include faster feedback loops, improved traceability, reduced manual testing efforts, and seamless integration with CI/CD tools such as Jenkins, GitHub Actions, or GitLab CI.